2017–18 Guide to Unfurnished Apartment Living

 - Subleasing: We do not permit any apartments to be subleased.

 Convicted Sex Offenders

 Convicted sexual offenders are not eligible to reside in university housing.
 If RPS learns that an applicant for housing is a convicted sex offender, the application will be rejected.
 If RPS learns that a current resident is a convicted sex offender, this contract will be cancelled.

 The university does not assume responsibility for any loss to person(s) or personal property.
 It is recommended that you maintain adequate public liability insurance coverage and renter's insurance coverage for your personal property.
 Damages and losses attributed to a prohibited or restricted item are the responsibility of the individual to whom the item belongs.
 Also, if you carelessly damage IU property, you may be held financially responsible.

 The apartment is to be occupied by only those persons whose names appear on the contract(s) and the apartment occupancy list.
-The contract holder is required to list all occupants with their housing office and on Personal Emergency Contact Information (PECI).
-If the number of occupants changes for any reason, please notify your apartment center desk and update the information at My Housing.
+The contract holder is required to list all occupants on the Housing-Occupant Door-Access Request Form and with their apartment housing office.
+If the number of occupants changes for any reason, please notify your apartment center desk and update the information at One.IU.
 If an individual lives in your apartment for more than four nights and is not approved by the housing manager, your eligibility to remain in apartment housing will be jeopardized.

 - Apartment Entry & Probable Cause Searches

 - Apartment & Room Entry Procedures